TECHNICAL I ELECTRONIC COMPONENTS

 The capacitance of a capacitor varies inversely with the distance between plates.
 As the distance between plates is increased, the capacitance decreases

 The capacitance of a capacitor depends on the dielectric material used.
-Dielectric material provides an easy establishment of an electric field and also prevents the movement of electrons directly to the other plate.
-When iron is used as a dielectric material it provides a higher capacitance than air.
+Dielectric material allows easy establishment of an electric field and also prevents the movement of electrons directly to the other plate.
+When iron is used as a dielectric material ,it provides a higher capacitance than air.

 To calculate the value of capacitance of a capacitor, the three factors are combined in the formula:

-After finding the value of capacitance of a capacitor, we can find the capacitive reactance (Xc) offered by the capacitor in a particular circuit using the formula.
+After finding the capacitance of a capacitor, we can find capacitive reactance (Xc) offered by the capacitor in a particular circuit using the formula.

 Capacitors are grouped into fixed and variable capacitors.
-Fixed capacitors have a capacitance value that cannot be varied, while variable capacitors have a capacitance value that can be varied or tuned between zero and their maximum values.
+Fixed capacitors have a capacitance value that cannot be varied, while variable capacitors have a capacitance value that can be varied or tuned between their minimum and maximum values.

-In Capacitors, we have polarized and non polarized capacitors.
-Polarized capacitors are capacitors used in DC circuit only, they have definite poles that indicate the positive and negative points for connection to DC voltage sources.
+In capacitors, we have polarized and non-polarized capacitors.
+Polarized capacitors are capacitors used in DC circuits only; they have definite poles that indicate the positive and negative points for connection to DC voltage sources.

-Non-polarized capacitors are capacitors that are used both in DC and AC circuit, Non polarized capacitors have no definite poles, they can are connected to a circuit either way.
+Non-polarized capacitors are capacitors that are used both in DC and AC circuits.
+Non-polarized capacitors have no definite poles, they can be connected to a circuit either way.